-Question from Melinda A: Hi Rick.
-I have a computer question about my Windows 10 Acer laptop.
+Question from Melinda: I have a question about my Acer Windows laptop, Rick.

-Yesterday morning I asked a computer-savvy friend on Facebook a computer question and his reply was that I need to run a file called Cleanmgr.exe.
+Yesterday morning I asked a friend on Facebook a computer question and his reply was that I need to run a file called cleanmgr.exe.

 I’m a little leery about running .exe files because I remember reading that they can be dangerous.